awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-recover.md

 When the `StatusCheckFailed_System` alarm is triggered, and the recovery action is initiated, you're notified by the Amazon SNS topic that you selected when you created the alarm and associated the recovery action\.
 When the recovery action is complete, information is published to the Amazon SNS topic you configured for the alarm\.
 Anyone who is subscribed to this Amazon SNS topic receives an email notification that includes the status of the recovery attempt and any further instructions\.
 As a last step in the recovery action, the recovered instance reboots\.

+You can use Amazon CloudWatch alarms to recover an instance even if simplified automatic recovery is not disabled\.
+For information about creating an Amazon CloudWatch alarm to recover an instance, see [Add recover actions to Amazon CloudWatch alarms](UsingAlarmActions.md#AddingRecoverActions)\.

+### Supported instance types<a name="verify-recovery-behavior"></a>

 All of the instance types [supported by simplified automatic recovery](#requirements-for-recovery) are also supported by CloudWatch action based recovery\.
-Additionaly, Amazon CloudWatch action based recovery supports the following instance types with instance store volumes\.
+Additionally, Amazon CloudWatch action based recovery supports the following instance types with instance store volumes\.
 + **General purpose:** M3
 + **Compute optimized:** C3
 + **Memory optimized:** R3 \| X1 \| X1e \| X2idn \| X2iedn